 Another one of the great things about Canggu is the bustling markets.
 Think local handicrafts, second-hand clothes, all-natural skincare, homewares, handmade jewelry, organic fruit and vegetables + much more.
 So you should set aside at least half a day to peruse the market stalls and prepare to spend way too much money.

 Save some money on lunch by eating local food at one of the many warungs.
 You choose between rice or noodles as a base and then the toppings you want.
 There are many meat, vegetarian and vegan options.
 Warung Varuna is one of the best.
 Ulrik and I usually share one plate and last time we only paid $5 for dinner and drinks.

-If you’re in Canggu on a Wednesday, head down to Old Man’s for peer pong, margaritas and a dirty disco.
+If you’re in Canggu on a Wednesday, head down to Old Man’s for beer pong, margaritas and a dirty disco.
 Dirty Ol’ Wednesday is so much fun but it gets very hot and humid with all those people, so prepare to sweat.
 On Tuesdays and Sundays, Deus Ex Machina Temple of Enthusiasm is the place to be.
 At “Taco & Tattuesday” you can try your luck at getting a free tattoo while enjoying some spicy Mexican food and drinks.
-And at the backyard Sunday Session different bands and DJs play the night away.
+And at the backyard Sunday Session, different bands and DJs play the night away.